photocurio/photocurio.github.io/_posts/2013-12-30-swichable-one-time-or-recurring-paypal-donation-button.md

 If you need a Paypal donation button, and you want the user to be able to select either one-time or recurring donations, its not so simple.
 These require completely different form submissions to Paypal.
 So I wrote this form, and an accompanying jQuery script.
 It lets the user switch back and forth between one time and recurring donation options.

+If this is installed on a WordPress or other CMS site, it is better set up as a plugin.
+A site owner does not need to lose all functionality just because he/she switches themes.

 {% highlight html %}
 <div class="donationContainer">
     <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_blank" id="recurringHiddenInputs">